alejandrosanchezcabana/FlinkPlayground/README.md

 1. **Clone the repository:**
    ```
    git clone <repository-url>
-   cd flink-s3-to-disk
+   cd FlinkPlayground
    ```

 2. **Configure AWS Credentials:**
-   Update the `src/main/resources/application.properties` file with your AWS credentials and S3 bucket information.
+   Update the `src/main/resources/application.md` file to set up all the information.

 3. **Build the project:**
    Use Maven to build the project: